pjfl/p5-web-components-role-tt/README.md

 - `templates`

-    A lazily evaluated directory which defaults to `templates` in the configuration root directory.
+    A lazily evaluated directory which defaults to `templates` in the configuration `var` directory.
 This is where the templates are stored

     The path to the template file is `templates/<skin>/<layout>.tt`.
 The `skin` and `layout` attributes default to the values of the configuration object

+Requires the following attributes to be provided by the consuming class;

+- `config`

+    Requires the configuration attribute to provide the following attributes;

+    - `layout`

+        The default template name if none is provided in the stash

+    - `skin`

+        The default skin if none is provided in the stash

+    - `tempdir`

+        Path to the directory where [Template](https://metacpan.org/pod/Template) will store the compiled templates

+    - `vardir`

+        Path to the directory where the templates are stored

 # Subroutines/Methods